MetaCubeX/Meta-Docs/docs/config/general.en.md

 Controls the interval at which Clash sends out TCP Keep Alive packets to reduce temporary measures for mobile device power consumption.

-Only integer format is supported.
+Integer format, unit is seconds

 ```{.yaml linenums="1"}
 keep-alive-interval: 30